We’re more than a decade into the SaaS revolution, and again, the game is changing.

 The Forrester outlook is clear: with the world moving to majority cloud products, IT teams need to examine their ecosystems to determine where their efforts are best spent, and which SaaS vendors can extend IT team capacity by augmenting operational tasks.

 At Atlassian, we’ve seen first-hand how the power of cloud can transform entire industries from the inside out.
-In fact, 90 percent of our new customers choose our cloud, and we have more than 125,000 cloud customers – and counting.
+In fact, 90 percent of our new customers choose cloud, and we have more than 125,000 cloud customers – and counting.
 At the same time, we understand that every company is moving at its own pace on their journey to cloud, and no matter where you are in that journey, we have a solution that will meet you where you are.

-Cloud: best for minimizing IT workload
+Cloud: best for innovation and speed

-Cloud is also more than a deployment option, it’s software as a service.
+Cloud is more than a deployment option, it’s software as a service.
 This means you receive a variety of ongoing benefits in partnership with your software vendor as part of your subscription cost.

 At Atlassian, this includes: